RogerMReyes/code-fellow-labs/README.md

 ### Reflections and Comments

 This was a very interesting lab where I got to test the limits of loops and arrays.
 The stretch goal of storing the first five questions into an array and using a loop to simulate the flow was a great exercise and helped me understand JavaScript logical processes better.

+## Lab 04

+This lab was to get a little familiar with git hub pull requests and pair programming.
+For the actual code we are getting into functions and have wrapped all of our questions in our script into their own functions.

+### Links and Resources

+N/A for this lab

+### Reflections and Comments

+I wasn't able to do the paired programming due to scheduling conflicts however I was still able to observe Dana act as the Driver with our teacher Audrey acting as the Navigator.
+I am familiar with functions and had no issues with wrapping our current set of questions into their own code blocks.